 Is Farro a Whole Grain?

 Our farro, like many in the market, is not technically a whole grain.
 It has been lightly scored to facilitate the release of starches when cooking.
 Only the smallest amount of bran is removed in this process, but any loss prevents it from being classified as whole grain.
 When cooked, the kernel almost pops open and releases starch.
-This makes a perfect ingredient for dishes like risotto (often called farrotto when using farro) where you want the grain to soften over time and create a creamy dish.
+This makes a perfect ingredient for dishes like risotto (often called farrotto when using the farro grain) where you want the ancient grain to soften over time and create a creamy dish.

 Is Farro Gluten Free?